Joi/phd-dissertation/README.md

 To the late Kenichi Fukui for encouraging me to think about complex systems and the limits of reduction.

-To the late John Perry Barlow for the ``Declaration of Independence of Cyberspace.''
+To the late John Perry Barlow for the "Declaration of Independence of Cyberspace."

 To Hashim Sarkis for sending me in the direction of Foucault.